gmateesc/ContainerizedWebApp/README.md

 <a name="p6" id="p6"></a>
-## Investigating the panic in the application
+## Investigating the bug in the application

 The web application is a Go application.
 One way to verify this is